danya02/obsidian-wadayama-notes/Notes/People/At North of town/Igarashi-san.md

 Saw a violin case of a well-known manufacturer.
 Belongs to [[Igarashi Iroha]], but doesn't play.
 Could be sold, but she does not want to do it because it has sentimental value.

+Asked about stolen katana.
+Said that broke in, unlocked carefully, and only took sword.
+Looking around, lots of antiques, and sword is next to all these things.
+This sword is mid-19th century, but blade is much older, and in very good condition.
+Said that saw person in traditional clothes and fox mask and with a sword that looks similar.
+But was not convinced that the sword seen matches the one we got.